NVlabs/MUNIT/README.md

 Copyright (C) 2018 NVIDIA Corporation.
 All rights reserved.
 Licensed under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

+The code is released for academic research use only.
+For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).

+For press and other inquiries, please contact [Hector Marinez](hmarinez@nvidia.com)

 ### Code usage

 Please check out the [user manual page](USAGE.md).